afterschoolstudio/squiggle/readme.md

 ![Squiggle Wordmark](img/squiggle-blue-long.png)

 ---

+**NOTE: Squiggle is currently in preview mode - docs are incomplete and being actively added to.
+That said, there should be enough below to get started.
+The code of Squiggle itself is stable and used in production games.**

+---

 Squiggle ("**S**uper **Q**uick **G**ame **L**anguage") is a simple scripting language and runtime parser built for use inside of any C# game engine or framework (Unity, Monogame, etc.).
 With very little setup, you can easily get started adding custom dialog scripts and commands to your game.